vijaysmetgud/Dev-Ops-Trainings-Ajay/Git/Git_Commands.md

 * Squashing a commit means, simply making two commits into one commit or Combining commits
 * If you repeat this process multiple times, you can reduce n commit to a single one

+### command to quit from git log or git reflog
+   To exit type “q” or “z”.
+Or type “h”